duskwuff/stm32f103-example/README.md

 ## Boot from FLASH / RAM

-You will need the BOOT jumpers both set to 0 to run this program in the default boot-from-FLASH configuration.
 To run the program in SRAM, you can modify the memory regions in `ldscript.ld` as follows:

 ```
 #define VEC_SPACE  SRAM